 Sterilizing baby bottles with a microwave

-There are two ways to go about using a microwave to sterilize your bottles.
+There are two ways to use a microwave to sterilize your bottles.

 Instructions will vary based on which product you purchase, but here are the broad strokes.